anoma/anoma/tech-specs/src/explore/design/dkg.md

 is persisted by this state machine.
 We describe the  appropriate action for each of the above transactions.

  - `Deal`: These need to be verified.
-The current block proposer checks if enough valid PVSS transcripts have been reached to meet the security threshold.
-If so, it adds a `Aggregate` transaction to the block header.
-   In either case, it also adds the PVSS transcipts to the block header.
+Each validator adds every deal message it receives to the state machine and when the threshold is reached, the state machine automatically performs the aggregation.
+The subsequent block proposer checks if the aggregation was performed.
+If so, it adds the result to the block it is proposing.
+In either case, it also adds the PVSS transcripts to the block header.
 If aggregation was successful, these act as verifications.
 Otherwise, the next block proposer will need the information to try and complete the  protocol in the next block.
 For any PVSS transcript that fails verification, a `Complain` message is also included in the header.
  - `Aggregate`: This simply needs to be verified and the resulting key added to the DKG instance along with the input PVSS transcripts.
 If validation of the aggregated key fails, a `Complain` should be issued.